tulipcc/tulipcc-maven-plugin/README.md

 # Developer info

   * To run the integration tests use the following commandline `mvn test -Dit=true`
-  * Java CC sources are at https://java.net/projects/javacc/sources/svn/show
+  * Java CC sources are finally at https://github.com/javacc/javacc

 ---